am93596/SRE_AWS_Monitoring/README.md

 ## Create A Launch Template From An EC2 Instance
 1. In AWS EC2 Console, click `Instances`.
 Select the instance you want to be used for the launch template.
 Then select `Actions` -> `Images and templates` -> `Create template from instance`.
 Enter the name and description for your launch template (e.g. `sre_amy_launch_instance_app`)
 2. Click the checkbox under `Auto Scaling guidance`.
 3. Most of the rest of the details will be automatically filled in.
-In `Network settings`, select `VPC`, and select the security group for your instance.
-Some of the input boxes in `Advanced details` may be red, with recommendations for what to enter; follow those recommendations, then click `Create launch template`.
+4. In `Network settings`, select `VPC`, and select the security group for your instance.
+5. In `Network interfaces`, select `Remove`
+6. Some of the input boxes in `Advanced details` may be red, with recommendations for what to enter; follow those recommendations, then click `Create launch template`.
 ## Create Auto Scaling Group With Load Balancer
+1. On the launch template confirmation page, click `Create Auto Scaling Group`.
+2. Enter the name for your Auto Scaling group (e.g. `sre-amy-auto-scaling-group`).
+3. Leave `Launch Template` details as default, and click `Next`.
+4. Leave `Instance purchase options` as `Adhere to launch template`.
+5. In `Network`, select the subnet that your instance is operating in, then click `Next`.
+### Adding the Load Balancer
+6. Select `Attach to a new load balancer`, and set the type to `Application load balancer`.
+7. Name the load balancer - don't use underscores in the name (e.g. sre-amy-load-balancer-demo-1).
+8. Set `Load balancer scheme` to `Internet-facing`, and select at least a second Availability Zone
+9. In `Listeners and routing`, select `Create a target group`.
+Tick the box for `ELB`, and `Enable group metrics collection within CloudWatch`.
+Click `Next`.
+10. `Desired capacity`: `1`; `Minimum capacity`: `1`; `Maximum capacity`: `3`.
+11. `Scaling policies`: Set to `Target tracking scaling policy`.
+Name it, set the `Metric type` to `CPU`, and set the `Target value` to `50`.
+Click `Next`, then click `Next` again on the next 2 pages.
+12. Click `Create auto scaling group`.
+## Target Group Configuration